Plan to do two or more of the following behaviours each week. Add behaviours until you have practised all ten.

 - Allow your child to spend time with extended family members on both sides of the family

-- Leave framed picture out of your child with both sets of their grandparents or extended family members.
+- Leave a framed picture out of your child with both sets of their grandparents or extended family members.

 - Mention positive qualities of members of your child’s extended family.
 Find a way to value what they have to offer to your child